 In the spirit of Gary’s love for recognizing others’ needs and empowering individuals to defy limitations, the Young Living Foundation works closely with the Academy staff to understand and address the needs of our students.
 A child's success comes from nurturing an environment where success can flourish both in and outside of the classroom.
 The unfortunate reality for many students is their family’s struggle to make ends meet and provide the resources necessary for their children to succeed: a house to go home to with warm meals, a cozy bed to sleep in, and a space to study.

 The Almeida-Suárez family matriarch is a single mother of three wonderful children.
 Her two daughters, ages 9 and 10, currently attend the Academy while she stays home to raise her four-year-old son.

-The family lived on the family land with the girls living in their grandparent’s home while their mother and brother stayed in a small room they rent from their uncle next door.
-Now, the family of four resides under one roof, together.
+They lived together on family-owned land, separated in different homes carefully and resourcefully lining the top of a steep hill.
+The girls lived in their grandparent’s home while their mother and brother stayed in a small room they rent from their uncle next door.
+Mrs. Suárez's parents gifted her a portion of their land for her new home and today the family of four resides under one roof, together.